Xilmi/rotp-coder/README.md

 * This mod will transport population from planets that are full to planets that are underpopulated.
 Population from planets with maximum population will be transported.
 Only population that will grow back in 1 turn will be transported (usually 1-2 pop).
-When chosing destination, target population and distance will be taken into account.
+When choosing destination, target population and distance will be taken into account.
 If you want to turn this off, add "-Dautotransport=false" to Java command line like this:

-java -Dautotransport=false -Xmx2048m ROTP-1.4.jar arg1
+java -Dautotransport=false -Xmx2560m -jar ROTP-1.4.1.jar arg1
 or

-java -cp ROTP-1.4-governor.jar:Remnants.jar -Dautotransport=false -Xmx2048m rotp.Rotp arg1
+java -Dautotransport=false -Xmx2560m -jar ROTP-1.4.1-governor.jar

 * This mod will build stargates on all planets when technology is available.
 If you want to turn this off, add "-Dautogate=false" to Java command line.

-java -Dautotransport=false -Xmx2048m ROTP-1.4.jar arg1
+java -Dautogate=false -Xmx2560m -jar ROTP-1.4.1.jar arg1
 or

-java -cp ROTP-1.4-governor.jar:Remnants.jar -Dautogate=false -Xmx2048m rotp.Rotp arg1
+java -Dautogate=false -Xmx2560m -jar ROTP-1.4.1-governor.jar

 ---